fecgov/fec-cms/README.md

 `pg_restore --dbname cfdm_cms_test --no-acl --no-owner <path/to/backup_file>`

-lastly run migrations to account for any very recent changes that are not present in the latest backup run this command:
+Lastly run migrations to account for any very recent changes that are not present in the latest backup run this command:
 `./manage.py migrate`